ajddev/destrict/README.md

 There is no censorship and deleting old posts is an impossibility.

-Logging in to a Destrict is like building your own social media site from scratch on your local machine.
+Logging in to a Destrict is like building your own social media site from data found on the Stellar distributed ledger.
+Transactions on Stellar and the operations that they are composed of are capable of managing data entries.
+Once transactions are sent and added to the ledger, the information can never be altered.
+Ledger and data entries (even if the "removed" later) will historically always be available and able to be viewed.

 What do I do on Destrict?
 -------------------------

-Destricts will never be able to have an edit button and posts cannot be altered after posting.
+Destrict will never be able to have an edit button and posts cannot be changed after posting.
 With immutability comes accountability- there are no take backs, so be mindful, and think thrice.

 While the Destrict concept can theoretically be built on any timechain, currently the Stellar decentralized protocol is used.
-Stellar is fast, and transactions cost fractions of a penny.
+Stellar is fast and transactions cost a fraction of a cent.
+When the network is below capacity, over five thousand posts would cost a penny.

+The testnet is completely free-to-use.
+You don't have to own any cryptocurrency.
 You do not need to provide any information to start a Destrict.
 The Destrict sign up process is one-click.
-The testnet is free-to-use.
-You don't have to own any cryptocurrency, but you should own some Bitcoin.

 Disclaimer
 ----------